 Debendra: “I had always wanted to move out once I was financially stable.
 When the day finally arrived, I was packing and I had an argument with my brother.
 He talked me into coming out.
 That was the day I told my parents.
 My dad couldn’t comprehend it but my mom was completely supportive.”

 Ankit: “My parents are extremely protective of me and when I came out to them, they found it hard to fathom what it means.
 It led to many difficult conversations and they still haven’t come to terms with it completely.
 I think it is a work in progress but I believe it will be okay.
-Indian parents have a lot to learn and know about homosexuality.”
+Indian parents have a lot to learn and know about homosexuality and the LGBTQ Community.”

 How did your families react to the union?